bitfield/script/README.md

 ## Slice

-`Slice()`, returns each line of the pipe as a Slice item, plus an error:
+`Slice()`, returns the contents of the pipe as a slice of strings, one element per line, plus an error:
 ```go
 var slice []string
 slice, err := script.Args().Slice()